Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

 You should find two non-private variables in the `data` dictionary:

-`SpikesLow`: spike times over 30 s in the low ambient light condition `SpikesHigh`: spike times over 30 s in the high ambient light condition
+`SpikesLow`: spike times over 30 s in the low ambient light condition,

+`SpikesHigh`: spike times over 30 s in the high ambient light condition.

 We can take these two variables from `data` so that we can work with them directly.